pfoo/ifconfig.io/README.md

 # ifconfig.pm

+## What's new in this branch ?
+* Geolocation : uses geogo (from https://github.com/pfoo/geoip) instead of apache geoip module and headers
+* Provide ASN using geogo (from https://github.com/pfoo/geoip)
+* use real protocol if running behind a proxy

+## README

 This is a slightly modified version of https://github.com/georgyo/ifconfig.io :
 * Support for HTTP Connection, Charset, Via, Do-Not-Track and Cache-Control headers
 * Added Protocol field